Raymond-JRLin/PageRank/README.md

 | C         |    1/4    |
 | D         |    1/4    |

-*Note: PR0 of A, B, C and D can be initialized as 1 for each, which means their absolute values are not important but relative values.*
+*Note: PR0 of A, B, C and D can also be initialized as 1 for each or all other values you want, but just keep them same, which means they have same initialization values, since their absolute values are not important but relative values.*

 ## Calculation

 From above part, we know the mechanism and theories of PageRank, so how can we get the final PageRank results?

-If we know Page-B have *1/2* change to jump to Page-A, and B has *PRO == 1/4*, then B -> A will give A *(1/2 * 1/4 = 1/8)* weight.
+If we know Page-B have *1/2* chance to jump to Page-A, and B has *PRO == 1/4*, then *B -> A* will give A *(1/2 * 1/4 = 1/8)* weight.

-Keep doing this on Page-C, Page-D to Page-A, we can have PR1 of Page-A. Also, we can get PR1 of Page-B,C and D:
+Keep doing this on Page-C, Page-D to Page-A, we can have PR1 of Page-A. Also, we can get PR1 of Page-B, C and D:

 |  website  |    PR1    |
 |   :---:   |   :---:   |